English as an Additional Language

 Cambridge ESOL Exams

 In Year 9, EAL pupils will prepare for the Preliminary for Schools test (CEFR B1) which they sit in June.
 This is a general English course and provides opportunities for pupils to grow in confidence with their spoken English in everyday situations, as well as developing the grammatical accuracy and breadth of vocabulary needed for life in the UK.
 In Year 10, pupils progress to the First for Schools (CEFR B2), an upper intermediate English course, which starts to introduce and develop a more academic English usage.
 Higher ability pupils in the Lower Sixth will typically follow the challenging Advanced course (CEFR C1).
-If successful they will gain an internationally recognised qualification accepted by thousands of employers around the world and all UK universities, a qualification that demonstrates that a learner has the English language skills needed to follow any undergraduate academic course, participate in academic tutorials and seminars, carry out complex research and communicate effectively both orally and in written assignments.
+If successful, they will gain an internationally recognised qualification accepted by thousands of employers around the world and all UK universities, a qualification that demonstrates that they have the English language skills needed to follow any undergraduate academic course, participate in academic tutorials and seminars, carry out complex research and communicate effectively both orally and in written assignments.

 IGCSE English as a Second Language